pts/minilibc686/README.md

   `-mstack-alignment=4`.
 * Floating-point values are returned in ST(0), ST(1)..ST(7) must be free (popped or freed) on return.
+* It's OK for the callee to modify its arguments on the stack, for example test/demo_many_args.c and src/stdio_medium_vfprintf.nasm do it.

 ## Build system